luisfelipemh/peek-data-challenge/README.md

 * **Main Trend:** Our revenue is growing, but it depends 100% on new customers.
 Our retention drops a lot.
 By M1, retention is below 4%.
 This means our churn is >96% right after the first purchase.
 This happens across all countries and channels.
 * **The Checkout Leak:** 63% of users add items to the cart, but only 26% complete a purchase.
 * **Product Ideas: [More context in Data Studio Dashboard]**
-  * **SEM Test:** Give a $20 credit for the second order.
-This gives users a reason to buy again and helps fix our M1 churn.
+  * **SEM A/B Test for Retention:** Launch a new SEM campaign offering "$20 credit for your next order."
+Run an A/B test at the campaign level and compare M1 retention using the `utm_campaign`.
+The goal is to test if pre-selling the second purchase increases repeat purchases and reduces our >95% churn.
+  * **Landing Page Test:** Run an organic A/B test with a landing page pop-up saying "Unlock Free Shipping for 3 months by creating an account today."
+Test if users who create an account through the pop-up have higher retention than guest users.
+We would also capture emails and run lifecycle campaigns to bring users back if they do not purchase again.
-  * **Dynamic Progress Bar:** Show a bar in the cart saying "Add $15 more to get Free Shipping!".
-This should increase our AOV for the experiment
+  * **Dynamic Progress Bar:** Add a progress bar in the cart showing how close users are to the $100 free shipping threshold (for example: "Add $15 more to get Free Shipping").
+This makes the goal more visible and should push users with carts between $80–$99 to add one more item, increasing AOV.
-  * **Guest Checkout:** Add Apple Pay, Google Pay, and guest checkout.
-This reduces friction and helps fix the drop-off between the cart and the purchase.
+  * **Guest Checkout:** Add Apple Pay, Google Pay, and guest checkout so users can purchase without creating a full account.
+This reduces friction at checkout and should improve the final conversion rate from cart to purchase.

 ---